Rule Engine is an easy to use framework for building event-based workflows. There are 3 main components:

-No we want that all telemetry requests pass through this validation script.
-We need to remove existing Post Telemetry relation between Message Type Switch node and Save Telemetry node:
+Now we want that all telemetry requests pass through this validation script.
+We need to remove the existing Post Telemetry relation between Message Type Switch node and Save Telemetry node:

 And connect Message Type Switch node with Script Filter node using Post Telemetry relation:

-Also we will connect Script Filter node with Log Other node using False relation.
-So all not valid telemetry will be logged in the system log:
+Also, we will connect Script Filter node with Log Other node using False relation.
+So that all not valid telemetry will be logged in the system log:

 Press Save button to apply changes.

 For validating results we will need to create Device and submit telemetry to the Thingsboard.
-So go in Devices section and create new Device:
+So go to Devices section and create new Device:

 For posting device telemetry we will use Rest API.
-For this we will need to copy device access token from the device Thermostat Home.
+To do this this we will need to copy device access token from the device Thermostat Home.

 Lets post temperature = 99.
 We will see that telemetry was not added in Device Latest Telemetry section: